The Adams Distinguished Professor of Management and Professor of Economics

 He has been consulting in a wide range of industries including hi-tech, media and health care as well as giving invited talks on topics such as pricing, the sub-prime crisis, in-house vs. outsourcing, allocating decision power in organizations and strategic interactions.

-He is The Adams Distinguished Professor of Management and Professor of Economics and the faculty director of Stanford Ignite, a global innovation program running on the Stanford Campus, and led its expansion to Bangalore, Beijing, Paris and Santiago.
+He is The Adams Distinguished Professor of Management and Professor of Economics and the faculty director of Stanford Ignite, a global innovation program running on the Stanford Campus.

 - PhD, The Hebrew University of Jerusalem, 1997

 - MSc, The Hebrew University of Jerusalem, 1996

 - BSc, The Hebrew University of Jerusalem, 1991

 - Assistant Professor, Kellogg Graduate School of Management, Northwestern University, 1996–98

 - Distinguished Teaching Award, MBA, Stanford GSB, 2003